PORTFOLIO

 Status/Results

-The aim is to develop our prototype into a commercial product and to create a start-up.
-The development takes place in close cooperation with an industrial steering committee, with the goal of understanding better the market needs and developing a minimum viable product in the next two years.
-In the first project phase a new industrial grade demonstrator was developed to show the feasibility and the efficiency of our approach.
-In a further step, this demonstrator will be tested in a real production plant and further developed according to users’ feedback.
-We work now in collaboration with several companies from different industrial sectors to improve our product so that it meets their needs.
-Once the product is ready and the first customer orders are secured, the start-up will be created.
+The goal was to develop our prototype into a commercial product and to create a start-up.
+This development occurred in close cooperation with an industrial steering committee, aimed at better understanding market needs and developing a minimum viable product within two years.
+Initially, we developed a new industrial-grade demonstrator to show the feasibility and efficiency of our approach.
+Subsequently, this demonstrator was tested in a real production plant and further refined based on user feedback.

 Links